popolin522/Zmesh/README.md

 # Zmesh
-Python scripts to mesh rigid bodies (nanoparticles) for the Z1+ algorithm.
-These scripts create bonds between pairs of constituent atoms, and the final output is a processed LAMMPS data file ready for use in the Z1+ algorithm.
+Python scripts to mesh rigid bodies (nanoparticles) with polymer grafts for the Z1+ algorithm.
+These scripts create bonds between pairs of surface constituent atoms of rigid body, and the final output is a processed LAMMPS data file ready for use in the Z1+ algorithm.
 <img src="illustration.png" alt="" width="400"/>
+## Why should we mesh the rigid body (nanoparticle) for Z1+ algorithm?
+We want to trick the algorithm to consider the presence of nanoparticle when doing the entanglement analysis.
+These dumbbells act as confining surfaces, and because Z1+ does not move the terminal beads of a polymer, the obstacles (nanoparticles) are kept in place during the analysis.
+This ensures that the polymer chains are prevented from crossing into the rigid obstacles during the minimization process.
 ## How to use it?
-1. Prepare a rigid body in LAMMPS data format (e.g., `octa.data`).
+1. Prepare a rigid body in LAMMPS data format (e.g., `octa.data`) WITHOUT POLYMER.
 This will serve as a reference.
+If user only has data format with both polymer and rigid body, a LAMMPS script is provided to remove polymer in it.
 2. Install the [NetworkX package](https://anaconda.org/anaconda/networkx#:~:text=To%20install%20this%20package%20run%20one%20of%20the) for use in `set_mesh_pair.py`.
 3. Run `set_mesh_pair.py`.
 4. Prepare the MD simulation data file that you wish to mesh in LAMMPS data format (e.g., `simulation.data`), which consists of multiple rigid bodies and polymers.